georgexyz19/georgexyz.com/content/posts/what-is-behind-flask-run.md

 $ pip install flask
 ```

-Here is output of `flask freeze` command.
+Here is output of `pip freeze` command.
 The `pip install` command also installs Flask dependencies.

 ```
 click==7.1.2